Liliya Shobukhova: Doping

 On April 29, 2014, the Russia Athletic Federation announced that they found "abnormalities" in her biological passport.
-As a result, Shobukhova's race results since 9 October 2009 would be annulled and she was issued ban from competition for two years, with her suspension to end on 23 January 2015.
+As a result, Shobukhova's race results since 9 October 2009 would be annulled and she was issued with a ban from competition for two years, with her suspension to end on 23 January 2015.
 Pending any appeal, she is stripped of her 2009, 2010 and 2011 Chicago Marathon victories, as well as her 2010 London Marathon win, and may be required to pay back prize money and appearance fees earned from racing.
 Paula Radcliffe, the women's marathon world record holder, commented that Shobukhova was "finally exposed as a drug cheat.
 Fraud on so many levels, so much money effectively stolen in appearance fees, winnings and endorsements."
 In August 2015 the IAAF announced that she had been banned from sports for 3 years and 2 months, but WADA granted Shobukhova a reduction of seven months for providing information, and her sanction finished on 23 August 2015.